-The Stock Option Plan, as amended and restated on July 15, 2013, was first approved by Shareholders on August 11, 2011, and, pursuant to the policies of the TSXV, has been approved at each subsequent annual general meeting of the Shareholders.
+The Stock Option Plan, as amended and restated on July 15, 2013 (the "Stock Option Plan"), was first approved by Shareholders on August 11, 2011, and, pursuant to the policies of the TSXV, has been approved at each subsequent annual general meeting of the Shareholders.
 At the Meeting, Shareholders will be asked to consider and, if thought fit, to pass an ordinary resolution to ratify and approve the Stock Option Plan.